The Expressive Power of Graph Neural Networks: A Survey: Existing work of improving GNNs expressive power

-where $K$ is the length of graph filter, $\sigma$ denotes a nonlinearity, ${\bf W}_k$ is the filter parameters and can be a matrix, a vector, or a scalar.
+\end{small} where $K$ is the length of graph filter, $\sigma$ denotes a nonlinearity, ${\bf W}_k$ is the filter parameters and can be a matrix, a vector, or a scalar.

 {\bf GNN-LF/HF} Leveraging spectral decomposition tools to design various convolution processes to handle specific filtering conditions, GNNs can recognize and process more complex low-frequency or high-frequency information. \cite{zhu2021interpreting} considers two distinct modes of low-pass filtering (LF) and high-pass filtering (HF), develop corresponding convolution operations, and design new models GNN-LF/HF respectively.
+The propagation mechanism of GNN-LF can be expressed by the following equations: \begin{small}